tsen1220/lua-online-tic-tac-toe-server/README.md

 function M.match_leave(context, dispatcher, tick, state, presences)

   --[[
-    When someone leave the match, execute this.
+    When someone leave the match, exit match_loop function and execute match_leave.

       We need to return 1 value.
       (table) - An (optionally) updated state.
 May be any non-nil Lua term or nil to end the match.